AmirIqbal1/automated-install-ubuntu-os/README.md

 # auto-install-desktop-programs
 This bash script will auto install desktop programs on a Ubuntu OS.

-"chmod +x" the file before starting, and make sure you run as root!
+"chmod +x automated-desktop-apps-install.sh" the file before starting, and make sure you run as root!

 It will auto install all the below apps: